Solutions

 Animal Models of American Trypanosomiasis

-We have extensive experience in creating and utilizing animal models that faithfully mimic the disease traits and therapeutic reactions of American Trypanosomiasis.
-These models enable us to evaluate the safety and effectiveness of prospective therapies with precision.
+We specialize in developing and exploiting animal models that closely reproduce the clinical pathology and therapy responses of American Trypanosomiasis.
+These models allow us to test the safety and efficacy of potential therapies with accuracy.

 Non-Genetically Engineering Models